All posts

 A single, clean payment flow is easier to manage.
 It is also a single point of failure.

 There is a structural tension between simplicity and resilience.
 Simple payment structures have fewer operational costs.
 They also have no redundancy.
 If the single rail fails, revenue collection stops entirely.
+This single-rail pattern is the defining characteristic of platform-dependent founders who discover their Stripe dashboard is not infrastructure.

 This is not an argument for complexity.
 It is an observation about the relationship between structural simplicity and structural fragility.
 Both conditions exist simultaneously in a single-rail payment setup.